Moderating a Panel Discussion Well

 This can best be achieved through the following:-

-Understand the subject matter for discussion
+Understand the subject matter

 A moderator need not know the A-Z on the subject matter.
 However, awareness of some of the fundamental issues at play is useful.
 Familiarise yourself with the subject matter, known subject-matter experts, controversial topics and current trends.
 Come to terms with the information you have discovered and come up with your own questions.